dashpay/docs/masternodes/maintenance.rst

 Periodically, it may be necessary to update masternode information if any information relating to the owner or operator changes.
-Examples may include a change in IP address, change in owner/operator payout address, or change in percentage of the reward allocated to an operator.
+Examples may include a change in IP address, change in owner/operator payout address or changes to the nominated voting/operator keys.
 It is also possible to revoke a masternode's registered status (in the event of a security breach, for example) to force both owner and operator to update their details.

 .. _dip3-update-service: